 Spelling, punctuation and grammar underpin every aspect of both writing and oracy.
 At St Paul's CE Primary school, we want to give our children the ability to be able to express themselves with appropriate formality and correct grammar, as they move into adulthood and the world of work.
 Students will learn to work independently and collaboratively to identify, assess and edit their own writing to ensure accuracy in spelling and grammar.
 They will use physical resources such as phonics mats, word banks and dictionaries in order to assist with this.

-It is our aim by upper Key Stage Two that children will be able to talk about the grammar structure they have chosen and how this explicitly fits with the genre and purpose of their writing.
+It is our aim that, by upper Key Stage Two, children will be able to talk about the grammatical structures they have chosen and how this explicitly fits with the genre and purpose of their writing.
 Following the national curriculum requirements, the grammar curriculum progresses clearly throughout the year groups.
-It gives children the opportunity to repeat, review and practise grammar and spelling patterns they have learnt every year, and is picked up during writing in other subjects.
+This gives children the opportunity to repeat, review and practise grammar and spelling patterns they have learnt every year, and is picked up during writing in other subjects.